stouffer/EvoGeoModules/manuscript/manuscript.md

 matching.

-Second, *local* interaction data are the actual observations at this location: the identity of the present species, and the way they interact.
+Second, *local* interaction data are the actual observations at this location: the identity of the species present, and the way they interact.
 In addition to capturing the dissimilarity of species composition across sites, this allows measuring the effect of interaction turnover across space.
 The local and regional networks always include the same species, but the local network has